 Absolutely!
 In fact we do encourage pet owners to come and see us.
 If you get in touch we can arrange a date and time for someone to show you around, and you can see our facilities and ask any questions you may have.

 My dog or cat really likes playing with others.
 Can they play with all the other dogs and cats etc?

-Every owner wants the best for their pet, and at Hafod-Y-Bryn you will find just that.
-We are fully licensed by the local authority and as members of the Pet Industry Federation we are committed to uphold the highest standards.
-For more information about any of our services, don’t hesitate to get in touch – we’ll be more than happy to discuss any concerns or queries you may have.
+Every owner wants the very best for their pet, and at Hafod-Y-Bryn you will find just that.
+We are fully licensed by the local authority and as members of the Pet Industry Federation, we are committed to upholding the highest standards.
+For more information about any of our services, please don’t hesitate to get in touch – we’ll be more than happy to discuss any concerns or queries you may have.